furfurylic/commata/CommataPrimer.md

 ## Sources other than streams

-Suppose you have a function that read full contents of a file into a string as
+Suppose you have a function that reads full contents of a file into a string as
 follows:

 ```C++